The Best Vegan Oil For Frying and Deep Frying (Research)

 Smoke point tells you when an oil will smoke, it’s not a good indicator of unhealthy compounds in heated oil.
 It still might be important because you don’t want your kitchen filled up with smoke during really high heat cooking.

-However, if you’re not cooking at super high temperatures, the best vegan oils for frying and deep frying are:
+If you can maintain that temperature, the best vegan oils for frying and deep frying are:

 • Extra virgin olive oil